 Field-hunting tip

-Look in oxidized hydrothermal zones in limestone country — that is the host setting where mapimite typically forms.
+Look in oxidized hydrothermal zones in limestone country, the host setting where mapimite typically forms.
 If you start seeing adamite, legrandite, wulfenite in float, you are in the right ground.
 Field specimens usually show a bladed crystals, radial sprays habit, so train your eye for that shape before scanning the outcrop.